mafda/mafda/README.md

 ### :octocat: Hi, I'm fernanda

-:mortar_board: Multimedia engineer, and currently a Ph.D. candidate in computer engineering.
+:earth_americas: Colombian living in Brazil!

 :dart: I have experience as an academic researcher, focusing mainly on areas related to Augmented Reality and Machine Learning.
 I'm an enthusiast of self-learning, and I feel excited in front of big new challenges.

-:mag: Look at some of my works at [Medium](https://mafda.medium.com/), and [Codepen](https://codepen.io/mafda).

 :rocket: Currently, I am studying MLOps and Kubernetes.

+:mag: Look at some of my works at [Medium](https://mafda.medium.com/) and [Codepen](https://codepen.io/mafda).

 <!--
 **mafda/mafda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.